hodcroftlab/covariants/web/src/content/en/clusters/S.N439K.md

 reduction in binding to N439K RBD as compared to WT.
 In some individuals, the >two-fold reduction diminished the RBD ED50 response below 30 a threshold previously determined to be a cutoff for specific binding ([Thomson et al. Cell](https://www.cell.com/cell/fulltext/S0092-8674(21)00080-5)).
-- Ablates binding by class 3 mAbs such as C135 that do not directly interfere with ACE2 binding, BUT clonal somatic mutations of memory B cells at 6.2 months (evolving humoral immune response) show pronounced increase in binding to the variant ([Gaebler et al. bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.03.367391v2)).
+- Ablates binding by class 3 mAbs such as C135 that do not directly interfere with ACE2 binding, BUT clonal somatic mutations of memory B cells at 6.2 months (evolving humoral immune response) show pronounced increase in binding to <VarOrLin  name="20A/S:439K" prefix="" /> ([Gaebler et al. bioRxiv](https://www.biorxiv.org/content/10.1101/2020.11.03.367391v2)).